A portmanteau of two Filipino parents

 When I entered high school, the stability of my family finally crumbled like aged ruins.
 So, not only was I outsourcing my love, I was now outsourcing a family.
 All I wanted was stable footing, and I had memorised the sound of my family’s footsteps enough to know that sometimes my house was just a house, not a home.

 However, one particular friend I made in high school stuck out from the rest.
-We met at a weekly science excursion that had to be signed up for.
-I only signed up because my other friends were doing it, but they weren’t selected for it or they forgot to hand in the form, so I ended up doing this mini workshop alone.
+We met at a weekly science excursion that we had to sign up for.
+I only signed up because my other friends were doing it, but they weren’t selected for it, or they forgot to hand in the form, so I ended up doing the mini workshop alone.
 But I met him there.
 We were put in the same group and forced to talk, so we started and couldn’t stop.
 We would sit together on the bus going home every week since meeting, and eventually started hanging out at school together.
 He was a year younger (a year seven), so it was a little odd to me that we clicked so well.
 We became really close, really fast.
-Rumours of us dating started to be murmured since we would hug each other all the time and hold hands without question.
+Rumours of us dating started to be murmured.
+We would hug each other all the time and hold hands without question.
 We never dated, even though he confessed to me.
 I knew what I felt for him was completely platonic.

 I was with him through the worst times of his life.
 Some of it, I don’t remember that well, and others I remember so vividly.
-He’s had it rough, just like he knows I haven’t had the easiest time either—but who has?
-If I longed for a stable home and all-consuming love, then it was right here, all inside this one person.
+I knew he had it rough, just like he knew I hadn't had the easiest time either—but who has?
+If I longed for a stable home and all-consuming love, then it was right there, all inside this one person.
 How lucky was I.

 I can’t remember exactly when, but we knew that we were soulmates; that in every parallel universe, we would meet and love each other as strongly as we do in this one.
-At the end of last year, we got matching rings that perfectly fit our ring fingers—a symbol of our undying (platonic) love for each other.
+At the end of last year, we got matching rings that fit our ring fingers perfectly—a symbol of our undying (platonic) love for each other.
 We were intrinsically tied.

 We stopped being friends at the beginning of this year.

-It was probably the biggest heartbreak I had to go through.
+It was probably the biggest heartbreak I’ve had to go through.

 But some people aren’t meant to be my mahal.